 The Company and the Board of Trade of the City of New York, Inc. ("NYBOT") entered into a lease agreement that became effective on November 20, 2002.
 In accordance with this lease agreement, NYBOT is leasing approximately 13,000 square feet on the COMEX Division trading floor and approximately 45,000 square feet of office space for a ten-year term.
 The rent commencement date for the trading floor space and office space was July 1, 2003 and May 20, 2003, respectively.
+In 2007, NYBOT changed its corporate name to ICE Futures U.S., Inc.

 In accordance with the DME shareholders agreement, the Company will be required to contribute capital to the joint-venture in an aggregate amount of \$9.8 million over a five-year period, contingent upon the DME's achievement of certain agreed upon performance targets.
-At December 31, 2006, the Company has contributed a total of \$6.5 million.
+At December 31, 2007, the Company has contributed a total of \$6.5 million.